 It’s very basic.
 He’s not connecting on a personal level.
 When I go into the office there’s not much eye contact, no sense of enthusiasm to see me and I always get a vague feeling that he wishes he had made a different career choice.
 I’m not talking about a failure to throw me a party and beg me to marry him – just to express some semblance of appreciation that he’s alive and a long-term client is present.
 I want him to feign a modicum of joy or something, like the way most of us say “Good morning!” when we’d really prefer to have remained in bed.

 This complaint may seem petty.
 It is a very minimal objection in the grand scheme of things.
 And yet, it irks me every single time I go into the office.
 It even comes through over the phone.
 I walk away from contact with this provider with a slightly dissatisfied feeling and a sense that he’s not happy with his life, or fully engaged with me.
 And so having been with this office for over 20 years, I’m moving on.

 There are two possible lessons here: One is that I’m too picky and impossible to please.
 That doesn’t hold up though, because I was perfectly delighted with the now-retired partner and plenty of other long term service providers.
 I don’t need an excessive amount of attention or ego stroking from my professional services providers.

-The other is that no matter how closely you adhere to an official list of marketing suggestions, the ultimate marketing tool is the strength of your personal interactions with your clients.
+The other is that no matter how closely you adhere to an official list of marketing suggestions, and that is indeed important to do, the ultimate marketing tool is the strength of your personal interactions with your clients.

 It doesn’t matter how many birthday cards you send saying you appreciate your clients – your demeanor in person trumps everything else.
 If you want your clients to love working with you and remain loyal, it is imperative that you communicate positive feelings when you see them face-to-face.
 And I’m not sure you can fake it.